Before you start

 Always buy a little extra

-If it doesn’t look like you’re going to have much wiggle room with the amount of rolls you’re buying, always buy one extra just to be on the safe side – you can always return unused rolls as long as you keep your receipt if you need to.
+If it doesn’t look like you’re going to have much wiggle room with the amount of rolls you’re buying, always buy one extra just to be on the safe side (also take into consideration – you can always return unused rolls as long as you keep your receipt if you need to.

 TOP TIP: Buy from the same batch number to avoid any small difference in pattern or colour.